Mary Lambert (director)

 Mary Martha Lambert (born October 13, 1951) is an American director.
 She has directed music videos, television episodes and feature films, mainly in the horror genre.

 Life and career

 Lambert was born in Helena, Arkansas, the daughter of Martha Kelly and Jordan Bennett Lambert III, a rice and cotton farmer.
 Her younger sister is former U.S. Senator Blanche Lincoln of Arkansas.
 Lambert graduated from the Rhode Island School of Design with a B.F.A.

-Music Videos
+Music videos

-Chris Isaak Music Video & MTV Award Nominations
+Chris Isaak music video and MTV Award nominations

 Lambert directed Chris Isaak‘s first music video, “Dancin’,” which earned two nominations at the 1985 MTV Music Video Awards for Most Experimental Video and Best Direction.
 That same year, she received a third nomination for directing Lone Justice‘s “Ways to Be Wicked,” also in the Most Experimental Video category.
 Lambert was the only woman nominated at the ceremony and accounted for half of the nominations in that category.